Backing Up your Data

 For example, to create an archive for /mnt/data as data.tar.gz:

 tar -cvpzf data.tar.gz /mnt/data

-- RSYNC must be installed on the source computer (the VM) and the destination computer.
+To use RSYNC, it has to be installed on the source computer (the VM) and the destination computer:

 sudo apt-get install rsync

-- On Windows, installation is through the Cygwin package and usage is more complicated.
+On Windows, installation involves using a Cygwin package.
+RSYNC usage is more complicated.

-The general command for creating or syncing the back-up:
+The general command syntax for creating or syncing a back-up copy is as follows:

 rsync -av /mnt/data/ firstname.lastname@example.org:data/directory/